-- This is intended to be a measure of patients who had a treat-and-release ED visit with a diagnosis of benign dizziness who were discharged and later had a stroke, with the suggestion being that the dizziness treat-and-release ED visit reflected a potentially missed stroke diagnosis. - Dizziness is commonly misdiagnosed in the ED with rates as high as 80%. - Patients hospitalized for stroke (about 190,000 admissions from nine U.S. states in 2009) are more likely to have had a treat-and-release ED visit for so-called "benign" dizziness within the prior 14 days than those who have had an ED visit for a different chief complaint. - Benign dizziness treat-and-release discharges from the ED (about 30,000 visits per year) are more likely to return for an inpatient stroke admission within the subsequent 30 days than a heart attack admission. - The Standing Committee expressed concerns about the ability of an intervention (e.g., HINTS examination or positional maneuvers, such as Dix-Hallpike for Benign Positional Paroxysmal Vertigo) being performed to improve the measure as well as the lack of evidence to support that these particular interventions lower stroke rates. - Some Standing Committee members expressed concern about the appropriateness of the 30day time frame and the potential for overdiagnosis.
-The developer mentioned that they engaged a TEP regarding the time frame, and overall, a period of 30 days provided face validity to ED physicians as is often used for other CMS metrics. - The Standing Committee also expressed concern about the incompleteness of using "dizziness" to capture all classifications of dizziness (e.g., also considering syncope, imbalance, and vertiginous) and referenced an April 2021 journal article that showed that the HINTS examination did not identify a single central cause of stroke in 2,000 patients as well as patients who experienced missed posterior circulation strokes.
-According to the developer, studies have shown that differentiating between different symptoms (e.g., dizziness, syncope, vertigo, unsteadiness, etc.) does not adequately differentiate between the different causes of underlying dizziness. - The Standing Committee additionally expressed concern about the generalizability of the intervention because few EDs have neurologists available at the bedside for consultation to perform the assessments that could have an impact on this measure.
-The developer highlighted that proper bedside examination is highly effective in diagnosing patients with dizziness, at accurately diagnosing peripheral inner ear diseases, and at accurately diagnosing stroke. - The Standing Committee had no concerns regarding performance gap. - Quorum was not present during the meeting, and online voting occurred for the evidence and performance gap criteria.
-The Standing Committee did not pass the measure on evidence; therefore, the measure was not recommended for endorsement.
+- This is intended to be a measure of patients who had a treat-and-release ED visit with a diagnosis of benign dizziness who were discharged and later had a stroke, with the suggestion being that the dizziness treat-and-release ED visit reflected a potentially missed stroke diagnosis. - Dizziness is commonly misdiagnosed in the ED with rates as high as 80%. - Patients hospitalized for stroke (about 190,000 admissions from 9 U.S. states in 2009) are more likely to have had a treat-and-release ED visit for so-called "benign" dizziness within the prior 14 days than those who have had an ED visit for a different chief complaint. - Benign dizziness treat-and-release discharges from the ED (about 30,000 visits per year) are more likely to return for an inpatient stroke admission within the subsequent 30 days than a heart attack admission. - The Standing Committee expressed concerns about the ability of an intervention (e.g., Head Impulse, Nystagmus, Test of Skew [HINTS] examination or positional maneuvers, such as Dix-Hallpike for Benign Positional Paroxysmal Vertigo) being performed to improve the measure as well as the lack of evidence to support that these particular interventions lower stroke rates. - Some Standing Committee members expressed concern about the appropriateness of the 30day time frame and a concern about the potential for overdiagnosis.
+The developer mentioned that they engaged a Technical Expert Panel (TEP) regarding the time frame, and overall, a period of 30 days provided face validity to ED physicians as is often used for other CMS metrics. - The Standing Committee also expressed concern about the incompleteness of using "dizziness" to capture all classifications of dizziness (e.g., also considering syncope, imbalance, and vertiginous) and referenced an April 2021 journal article that showed that the HINTS examination did not identify a single central cause of stroke in 2,000 patients as well as patients who experienced missed posterior circulation strokes.
+According to the developer, studies have shown that differentiating between different symptoms (e.g., dizziness, syncope, vertigo, unsteadiness, etc.) does not adequately differentiate between the different causes of underlying dizziness. - The Standing Committee additionally expressed concern about the generalizability of the intervention, as few EDs have neurologists available at the bedside for consultation to perform the assessments that could have an impact on this measure.
+The developer highlighted that proper bedside examination is highly effective in diagnosing patients with dizziness, at accurately diagnosing peripheral inner ear diseases, and accurately diagnosing stroke. - The Standing Committee had no concerns regarding performance gap. - Quorum was not present during the meeting, and online voting occurred for the evidence and performance gap criteria.
+The Standing Committee did not pass the measure on evidence; therefore, the measure was not recommended for endorsement. - The developer submitted a reconsideration request for this measure.
+During the post-comment meeting, quorum was lost prior to voting on reconsideration but sufficient attendance was maintained to continue discussion.
+Since quorum was lost, NQF moved to open the measure for reconsideration and the Standing Committee held a full discussion of all measure criteria, including Evidence. - The Standing Committee expressed continued concerns that the evidence supporting this outcome was indirect, and that the link between diagnostic accuracy and improving patient outcomes is still unclear.